Managing a Citrix Virtual Apps and Desktops site covers various items and tasks.

 In a geographically disperse deployment, you can use zones to keep applications and desktops closer to end users, which can improve performance.
-When you install and configure a site, all Controllers, Machine Catalogs, and host connections are in one primary zone.
+When you install and configure a site, all Controllers, machine catalogs, and host connections are in one primary zone.
 Later, you can use Studio to create satellite zones containing those items.
-After your site has more than one zone, you will be able to indicate in which zone any newly-created Machine Catalogs, host connections, or added Controllers will be placed.
+After your site has more than one zone, you will be able to indicate in which zone any newly created machine catalogs, host connections, or added Controllers will be placed.
 You can also move items between zones.

 Local Host Cache allows connection brokering operations in a site to continue when the connection between a Delivery Controller and the site database fails.

-This article details considerations and procedures when adding and removing Controllers from a site.
+This article contains considerations and procedures when adding and removing Controllers from a site.
 It also describes how to move Controllers to another zone or site, and how to move a VDA to another site.

 Maintaining session activity is critical to providing the best user experience.
 Several features can optimize the reliability of sessions, reduce inconvenience, downtime, and loss of productivity.

 - Session reliability

 - Workspace control

 - Session roaming

 When you want to view information about machines, sessions, machine catalogs, applications, or Delivery Groups in Studio, use the flexible search feature.

 Use tags to identify items such as machines, applications, groups, and policies.
 You can then tailor certain operations to apply on to items with a specific tag.